Bridging the Gap: Finance and Operations in Batch Manufacturing

 – Make informed pricing decisions based on true costs

 Most successful batch manufacturers we work with use accrual accounting for management purposes, even if they opt for cash-basis for tax filing.
-Modern ERP systems like NetSuite and IFS Cloud can support both methods simultaneously, giving you the best of both worlds – simplified tax compliance and robust management information.
+Modern ERP systems like NetSuite and can support both methods simultaneously, giving you the best of both worlds – simplified tax compliance and robust management information.

 At Nuage, we’ve seen manufacturers try to operate with cash-basis accounting alone, and they inevitably hit a wall when trying to make strategic decisions about pricing, product mix, or production planning.
 The right accounting approach is fundamental to manufacturing success.